-We’ve heard the powerful excerpts, but when we celebrate Martin Luther King Day today in the United States, perhaps we can use our scholarly skills to uncover a bit more about the cultural, social, and political context of his work.
-As researchers, we are accustomed to digging below the surface, looking for clues we can piece together to understand the whole story.
+We’ve heard the powerful excerpts, but when we celebrate Martin Luther King Day today in the United States, perhaps we can use our scholarly skills to uncover a bit more about the cultural, social, and political context of his work, and think about how we can be more understanding and inclusive.

 I am sure we are each inspired by favorite MLK quotations; here is mine: